vealylai/1DInterface/Interface1D/readme.md

                    └───────────────┘
 ```

 It uses a switch statement to separate and transition between each individual state.
-The switch statement is called with every single frame by the main **draw()** function in sketch.js.
+The switch statement is called at every single frame by the main **draw()** function in sketch.js.

 ```javascript
 function draw() {